WordCamp San Diego 2012: Premium Plugins & Adhering To The GPL

 How Pixel Jar Works with the GPL

-For AdSanity and Click Ranger Pro, our paid plugins, we primarily use the recurring subscription model.
+For AdSanity, our paid plugin, we primarily use the recurring subscription model.
 In recent years we’ve added a Lifetime license as an option as well.
 As this model has some drawbacks, we’ve priced it in accordance with our expected Customer Lifetime Value.

 The subscription model is the most effective way to keep plugin development sustainable.
 It provides a recurring revenue stream.
 This means that developers can keep developing new features, providing support for new sites, and keeping plugins up to date with all of the changes to WordPress.
 Additionally, it can mean a lower price point for starting with a plugin.
 Instead of charging a higher amount to cover a one-time purchase, a subscription lowers the barrier for entry and if you decide the plugin isn’t for you, you can stop the subscription.

 Encoding is Shady